Category: Food

 I used a combination of short rib and beef chuck, yummy.
 But really, the supporting cast is just as important-onion, ginger, garlic, Korean radish, and soup soy sauce that add layers of flavor.

 Soup soy sauce is specifically made for soups and stews, lighter in color and saltier than regular soy sauce, it adds umami to the soup.
 In a pinch add a little bit of salt and regular soy sauce (which is too dark to use as a straight replacement).
 I like Chung Jung One or Sempio for soy sauce.
-Korean radish is sweeter and milder than regular radish, it’s delicious and refreshing in the soup.
-You can find both at any Korean market. or online for the soy sauce.
+Korean radish is sweeter and milder than regular radish, it’s delicious and refreshing.
+You can find both at any Korean market.
+The soy sauce can also be found online.
 I am a food gadget and product junkie…if you live near me and want to try the soup soy sauce-call me.
 I’ve got lots.

 Instant Pot Galbitang (Beef Short Rib Soup)